3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \subsubsection{Pruning}

 Removing unimportant Gaussian primitives can ensure efficient representation.
 In the initial 3DGS framework, opacity was employed as the criterion for determining the significance of a Gaussian.
-Subsequent research has explored the incorporation of scale as a guiding factor for pruning~\cite{liu2023humangaussian}.
+Subsequent research has explored the incorporation of scale as a guiding factor or distractor masks for pruning~\cite{liu2023humangaussian, bao2024distractor}.
 However, these approaches primarily focus on individual Gaussian primitives, lacking a comprehensive consideration of the global representation.
-Therefore, subsequent derivative techniques have addressed this issue.
+Therefore, subsequent derivative techniques are discussed.

-\textbf{Importance scores:} The volume and the hit count on training views can be introduced along with opacity to jointly determine the global significance score of a Gaussian primitive~\cite{fan2023lightgaussian}.

-where $\gamma(\bm{\Sigma}_j)$ and $\mathbf{1}(G(\mathbf{X}_j), r_i)$ are volume and the hit count, and $M$ represent the number of training views.
-Subsequently, Gaussians are ranked according to their global significance scores, and the ones with the lowest scores are pruned.
+\textbf{Importance scores:} The volume and hit count on training views, along with opacity, can be used to jointly determine the global significance score of a Gaussian primitive~\cite{fan2023lightgaussian}. where $\gamma(\bm{\Sigma}_j)$ and $\mathbf{1}(G(\mathbf{X}_j), r_i)$ are volume and hit count, and $M$ represents the number of training views.
+Subsequently, Gaussians are ranked according to their global scores, and the ones with the lowest scores are pruned.
 Similar importance scores were improved in other works~\cite{niemeyer2024radsplat,fang2024mini}.

 \textbf{Multi-view consistency:} Multi-view consistency is a key criterion for determining whether Gaussians need to be pruned.
-For example, work~\cite{matsuki2023gaussian} prunes newly added Gaussians that are not observed by three keyframes within a local keyframe window, while work~\cite{ji2024neds} prunes Gaussians that are invisible in all virtual views but visible in real views.
+For example, \cite{matsuki2023gaussian} prunes newly added Gaussians that are not observed by three keyframes within a local keyframe window, while \cite{ji2024neds} prunes Gaussians that are invisible in all virtual views but visible in real views.

-\textbf{Distance Metric:} Some surface-aware methods often introduce the distance to the surface~\cite{yan2023gs} and SDF values~\cite{yu2024gsdf}, pruning Gaussian primitives that are far from the surface.
-The distance between Gaussians is also an important metric.
-GauHuman~\cite{hu2023gauhuman} aims to "merge" Gaussians with small scaling and low KL divergence, as mentioned in Eq.~\ref{eq10}.
+\textbf{Distance Metric:} Surface-aware methods often use distance to the surface~\cite{yan2023gs} and SDF values~\cite{yu2024gsdf} to prune Gaussian primitives far from the surface.
+The distance between Gaussians is also a key metric~\cite{li2024st}.
+GauHuman~\cite{hu2023gauhuman} aims to merge Gaussians with small scale and low KL divergence, as mentioned in Eq.~\ref{eq10}.

-\textbf{Learnable control parameter:} Introducing a learnable mask based on scale and opacity to determine whether target Gaussian primitives should be removed is also an effective way to prevent 3DGS from becoming overly dense~\cite{lee2023compact}.
+\textbf{Learnable control parameter:} Introducing a learnable mask based on scale and opacity to determine whether Gaussian primitives should be removed effectively prevents 3DGS from becoming overly dense~\cite{lee2023compact}.

+{\textbf{Others:} CoR-GS~\cite{zhang2025cor} aims to leverage mismatched regions between two 3DGS models, trained in parallel under identical conditions, as guidance for pruning. }